Observation of a Correlation Between Internal friction and Urbach Energy in Amorphous Oxides Thin Films: Discussion

 \section{Discussion}

 The observed correlation between coating loss angle and Urbach energy calls for a common physical background, to be most naturally searched in the structural ground.

-In this respect interesting results were recently obtained on tantala and Ti-doped tantala coatings, i.e. the same system investigated here (though deposited in a different laboratory under different conditions), by combining loss angle and TEM measurements, corroborated by MD simulations\cite{BASSIRI20131070}.
-It has been shown on Ti:\ce{Ta2O5} coating that a decrease of the measured loss angle is accompanied by a reduction of the width of the main peak in Radial density function (RDF) determinations, related to metal-oxygen distances.
-More recent studies \cite{Shyam2016} highlighted that the amorphous material is made of Primary Structural Units (PSU) very similar to that of the crystalline version of the same material.
-The authors claimed that annealing favours the organization of PSUs in short 1D-chains or 2D ribbons.
-Instead doping with Zr works in the opposite way.
+In this respect interesting results were obtained on tantala and Ti-doped tantala coatings, i.e. the same system investigated here (though deposited in a different laboratory under different conditions), by combining loss angle and TEM measurements, corroborated by MD simulations\cite{BASSIRI20131070}.
+It has been shown through Radial density function (RDF) measurements on Ti:\ce{Ta2O5} coating that a decrease of the measured loss angle is accompanied by a small improvement at the short-range scale inferred by a width reduction of the main RDF peak, related to metal-oxygen distances.
+More recent studies on \ce{Ta2O5}\cite{Shyam2016} highlighted that the amorphous material is made of Primary Structural Units (PSU) very similar to those of the crystalline state.
+The authors claimed that annealing favours the organization of PSUs in short 1D-chains or 2D ribbons, whereas the influence of doping (Zr in that case) is to modify and perhaps suppress formation of ribbons.
 Further they suggest that the emergence or suppression of medium range 2D order may have important influence on mechanical properties of \ce{Ta2O5} coating.
+A very recent paper\cite{PhysRevLett.123.045501} on the Zr:\ce{Ta2O5} system confirms that annealing produces systematic changes at the intermediate range scale; atomic modelling shows that such changes are to be related to well definite changes of the connections between PSU.
+These changes in the amorphous structure correlate with a reduction of mechanical losses.

 In another recent work, Raman spectroscopy measurements on \ce{SiO2} coating showed that extended structures such as rings made of three tetrahedrons of \ce{SiO2} (the PSU of \ce{SiO2}) are correlated to the coating loss angle\cite{PhysRevMaterials.2.053607} and have an activation energy of about 0.43 eV\cite{PhysRevB.48.15672}.
 Furthermore, molecular dynamics of AO such as \ce{SiO2} showed that TLS with a barrier of 0.5 eV primarily involves quasi-1D chain of Si-O-Si and rings of Si-O-Si bonds\cite{PhysRevB.97.014201}.
-The ensemble of measurements suggests that at room temperature the main contribution to the loss angle is to be ascribed not only to short-range order but also to non-local structural organization.
+The ensemble of measurements strongly suggests that at room temperature the main contribution to the loss angle is to be ascribed not only to short-range order but also to non-local structural organization.